 Can you make butternut squash soup in a slow cooker?

 Yes, you can!
-This butternut squash soup recipe has slow cooker instructions if you want to do that instead of using a standard pot.
+Follow the instructions from this butternut squash soup recipe for using a slow cooker, if you want to do that instead of using a standard stock pot.
 It will take about 6-8 hours on low and 3-4 hours on high.

 And don’t forget to try out our other delicious free recipes!